-Overall re-biopsy results were similar to other reports,4-6 with 2 (22.2%) subjects receiving negative results, 4 (44.4%) subjects maintaining a highest Gleason score of 6, and 3 (33.3%) subjects upgraded to clinically significant disease based on at least one Gleason 7 or above sample.
-Among the 4 subjects who maintained Gleason 6 disease, number of positive cores and total percentage of cancer increased in 2.
+Overall re-biopsy results were similar to other reports, 4-6 with two (22.2%) subjects receiving negative results, four (44.4%) subjects maintaining a highest Gleason score of 6, and three (33.3%) subjects upgraded to clinically significant disease based on at least one Gleason 7 or above sample.
+Among the four subjects who maintained Gleason 6 disease, number of positive cores and total percentage of cancer increased in two (Table 5).

-Targeted samples alone on both micro-ultrasound and MRI would have been sufficient to find all of the subjects upgraded to significant disease (3 of 3), conventional ultrasound however would only have found 1 of 3.
+Targeted samples alone on both micro-ultrasound and MRI would have been sufficient to find all of the subjects upgraded to significant disease (3/3), conventional ultrasound, however would only have found 1/3.
 Total number of biopsy cores taken per subject averaged 17.2 (range 15-20).